hassan-obeid/tr_b_causal_2020/notebooks/_06-Architecture.md

 ### 15.1 Is there a plan in place for producing documentation for the software?
-- Documentation for operating the software
+- **Documentation for operating the software**
-- Documentation of software limits
+- **Documentation of software limits**
-- Usage examples and tutorials
+- **Usage examples and tutorials**
-- Key project learnings / retrospective notes
+- **Key project learnings / retrospective notes**

+Documentation, in the form of Jupyter Notebook accompanied by a Markdown file (README.md) detailing the procedure for installing the environment and the content of folders and notebooks.
+Any limitations to the project will be noted in the jupyter notebooks developed to illustrate the analysis effort.
+The README.md markdown file will also will point to documentation pages for any packages used in the project.

 ### 15.2 Is there a plan for sharing the software with others?
-- File upload?
+- **File upload?**
-- Upload to package repository?
+- **Upload to package repository?**

+All project related material including code, documentation, presentation, environment files, and datasets will be uploaded to the project github repository.

 ### 15.3 Will the project have an associated website?
 If so is there a plan for its development?

+The only "website" for the project will be its github repository.

 ### 15.4 Is there a plan for producing any written or visual materials that others may wish to view?
-- Final or interim project reports
+- **Final or interim project reports**
-- Tables of key project results
+- **Tables of key project results**
-- Graphs, diagrams, images from the project, e.g.
+- **Graphs, diagrams, images from the project, e.g.:**
- - Plots of system performance
+ - **Plots of system performance**
- - Model checking plots
+ - **Model checking plots**

 ## 16 Description of maintenance plan: